 Western Isles residents are being asked to take part in a local study being undertaken on 'the impact on quality of life since the diagnosis of Lyme Disease'.
 The study is being carried out by NHS WI Health Protection and Screening Nurse Specialist, Isabell MacInnes.
 Anyone with a diagnosis of Lyme Disease is invited to participate (those with a positive serology & confirmed by erythema migrans rash).
 If you are interested please contact Isabell by email at email@example.com or by telephone 01870 603366/07624912900.
 The closing date is Friday 31st May 2019.

 We have some medical students coming to us on attachment this year.
-April Covington is coming on the week beginning 11th March for two weeks, and Aimee McCreedy is here for two weeks at the start of April.
+Joseph Anderson from Edinburgh University is here for a few weeks in April/May.
 As well as sitting on on consultations, we have arranged for them to accompany some of the community staff, so they will be out and about during their stay.

 Realistic medicine is a concept that is being explored and developed by the Chief Medical Officer for Scotland.
 It looks at:

 - changing our style to shared decision making;

 - improving our understanding and management of value and risk;

 - tackling unwarranted variation in care

 - Developing our capacity to innovate and improve health care

 For more information, please visit NHS inform - realistic medicine.
 One of the partners, Dr Dawson, will be working with the Scottish Health Council to see if we can develop a model that will bring these policies to life in a community health care setting.
 She is writing a blog about her views on realistic medicine and her project.

 Contact the local Citizens' Advice Bureau for money advice by phoning ANNE BIRD at the Uist Office on 01870 603807.
 The council has also launched a financial inclusion service which aims to provide advice and support to people throughout the Western Isles.